 Late applications for Fall start-term may be requested by contacting our advisor.

-All application materials, including application, application fee, statement of purpose, official transcripts, three letters of recommendation, and TOEFL scores (if applicable), should be received by the application deadline.
-The application fee is non-refundable.
+All application materials, including application, personal statement, official transcripts, and three letters of recommendation, should be received by the application deadline.

 Specific course information can be found at the links above.

 Future students in the MS in TCP program must hold a bachelor’s degree from a four-year college or university of recognized standing before their program start date.
 Your background does not have to be in computer science or any other technical field.

 We welcome graduates and professionals from all backgrounds, including political science, social science, mathematics, law, business, all engineering disciplines and more.
 Name an industry and cybersecurity is engrained within it.
 All businesses and organizations are in need of diverse cybersecurity professionals.